mondem0/roblox-codex-test/README.md

 The `TowerClient` LocalScript now fabricates every interface element at runtime, so you can drop the scripts into a clean experience and press Play without wiring any Gui objects by hand.
 Out of the box you get:

-* A pre-game **tower selection screen** that lists every entry from `TowerConfigs`, lets creators pick three unique towers for their loadout, and prevents placement until all slots are filled.
+* A pre-game **lobby screen** with a horizontal shop sorted by tower cost.
+Players fill five loadout slots (no duplicates) before they can queue for a round, and the selection automatically syncs to the server.
+* A right-side **round selector** that exposes one-, two-, three-, and four-player waiting rooms.
+Joining a room reveals Ready/Leave buttons, and once every participant readies up a 10 second countdown begins automatically.
+* A mid-match **map vote** overlay that pops up after the lobby countdown.
+The server picks three random entries from `LobbyConfig.MapPool`, shows live vote totals, and tiebreaks automatically when everyone has voted.
-* A bottom **shop bar** that shows the chosen towers, previews their cost, and blocks interaction until the loadout is confirmed.
+* A bottom **shop bar** that still reflects the chosen loadout, previews tower prices, and only allows placement while a round is active.
-* A top-left **status panel** with money, lives, and the current wave, plus a separate Start/Restart button that appears near the panel once the loadout is confirmed.
+* A top-left **status panel** with money, lives, current wave, total tower counts, and a dedicated pre-round countdown label.
+The old Start/Restart button is gone—waves launch on their own once the countdown expires.
+Restarting from the pause menu still works through the existing remote.
-* A top-right **tower details** window that displays range, damage, slow/splash stats, upgrade descriptions, and live sell values.
-Upgrade (`E`) and sell (`X`) hotkeys stay in sync with the buttons and dim when you cannot afford an action.
+* A center-right **tower details** window that hugs the screen edge so it no longer overlaps other HUD elements.
+It continues to show stats, upgrade descriptions, and live sell values while responding to `E`/`X` hotkeys.
 * A cursor-following **enemy hover card** that always shows the hovered enemy’s name and health for quick debugging.

 If you want a bespoke layout, you can still duplicate the generated Gui objects in play mode, tweak them in Studio, and then update the script to match your custom hierarchy.
 The default skins are intentionally minimalist so you can ship immediately or treat them as a starting point for further styling.